Studying or training to get back into work

 - brushing up on your literacy, numeracy or IT skills

-- taking a course in a work-related subject, check out the Skills For Life Campaign where there are lot of free courses including Skills for Jobs for adults without a Level 3 qualification
+- taking a course in a work-related subject, check out the Skills For Life Campaign and Skills Bootcamps where there are lot of free courses including Skills for Jobs for adults without a Level 3 qualification

 - doing a course designed to prepare you for higher education

 - going straight into higher education (but not necessarily full time) to do a work-related Foundation Degree, HND/HNC or Honours Degree, for instance

 - A new returnerships programme was announced in the March 2023 Government budget, aimed at getting adults of 50 yrs back into work.